-“Salvador Mundi” by Leonardo da Vinci – this week it was on everyone’s lips.
-All because it is back on the market.
+Salvator Mundi by Leonardo da Vinci – was on everyone’s lips when it went on the market.

 Christie’s announced this week that will be sold on auction on November 15th and before that will be on tour in Christie’s locations in New York, Hong Kong, San Francisco and London.
 Before it was owned by Dmitry Rybolovlev, Russian businessman, investor, and philanthropist for allegedly inflated prices.
 Now the painting comes back to the market with a $100m estimate – that’s $25 m less than for what Rybolovlev claimed has bought it before.
 But it doesn’t matter for us, real art history lovers.
 What we are interested in, is the painting as it is.

 Salvator Mundi is a painting of Christ as Salvator Mundi (Savior of the World) – only recently attributed to Leonardo da Vinci, who is known to have painted the subject for Louis XII of France between 1506 and 1513.
 It was lost and later rediscovered, and restored and exhibited in 2011.
 The painting shows Christ, in Renaissance dress, giving a benediction with his raised right hand and crossed fingers while holding a crystal sphere in his left hand.
 It seems to be one of fewer than 20 surviving paintings accepted as from the artist’s own hand